 With the constant and uncomfortable movements made on a boat, from pitching and casting for hours, to bending over to tie and un-tie ropes, your back is constantly being strained and tensed.
-It is important to take any and all measures to make sure you are treating your back with care and preventing future problems.
+It is important to take any and all measures to make sure you are treating your back with care and preventing future problems with pain after boating.

 Exercise Throughout the Week